SocratesLu/AMM/README.md

 4. `removeFactory(address factory) external onlyOwner`
    - Removes an authorized factory

+note: The operation to delete the pool is not currently provided, considering that the pool does not manage funds independently, and therefore should not be deleted by the admin.

 ## Part 4: Forge Test Usage

 To run tests using Forge: